 I have had bad eyesight since age 18 so large print is a godsend when you can’t see apps and dark yarn, let alone going from one to the other on a crochet-a-thon during a netflix binge.

-I found the solution and it’s been a real crochet game changer!
+I found this solution and it’s been a real crochet game changer!
 I did try one desperate day (I really needed to finish but my arms were spent) so I grabbed a body pillow from the bed and wrapped it around my torso like a horseshoe and voila!
 What a difference.
 All the pressure was off my forearms and my wrists breathed a sigh of relief.

 While the body pillow works in a pinch it is not a long term solution.
 It is bunchy, awkward and isn’t meant to folded around your waist but something is!
 A nursing pillow.
 I got a high quality one called a boppy because lesser quality pillows I know from experience just don’t give the right support.